dysdsyd/dysdsyd.github.io/index.md

 show-avatar: true
 ---

 I am a [EECS](https://eecs.engin.umich.edu) Masters student at the [University of Michigan](https://umich.edu), Ann Arbor.
 Previously, I worked as a Data Scientist at [ZS](https://www.zs.com) in India.
-Before that I was an undergrad in the EE department at [IIT(ISM) Dhanbad](https://www.iitism.ac.in).
+Prior to that, I was an undergrad in the EE department at [IIT(ISM) Dhanbad](https://www.iitism.ac.in).

 My research interest lies in understanding how machines can learn to build the underlying representation of our 3D world through observation or interaction.